kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

 ## Kubeflow installation

-1. Download the latest `kfctl` golang binary from [kubeflow release oage](https://github.com/kubeflow/kubeflow/releases) and unpack it.
+1. Download the latest `kfctl` golang binary from [Kubeflow release page](https://github.com/kubeflow/kubeflow/releases) and unpack it.

     ```shell
     # Add kfctl to PATH, to make the kfctl binary easier to use.